agarwal-mihir/Machine_Learning_Club_Assignment/README.md

 - Pytorch Geometric Documentation

 I have tried to write device agnostic codes, so you will not need to change the code.

+It is a very difficult to include a requirements.txt file, as I have used a huge number of libraries and pytorch_geomtric installation is a bit tricky.